TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Configuration/TypoScriptReference/Setup.rst

 ..  confval:: enableThat

     :type: bool, stdWrap
-    :Default: false
+    :Default: 0

-    If :php:`TRUE`, something is enabled...
+    If :typoscript:`1` then something is enabled...

     Example::